buildbot/buildbot/master/docs/manual/cmdline.rst

 Perforce
     :command:`try` does a ``p4 changes -m1 ...`` to determine the latest
-    changelist and implicitly assumes that the local tree is synched to this revision.
+    changelist and implicitly assumes that the local tree is synced to this revision.
 This is followed by a ``p4 diff -du`` to obtain the patch.
-    A p4 patch differs sligtly from a normal diff.
+    A p4 patch differs slightly from a normal diff.
 It contains full depot paths and must be converted to paths relative to the branch top.
 To convert the following restriction is imposed.
 The p4base (see :bb:chsrc:`P4Source`) is assumed to be ``//depot``